pub-calculator-io/circle-calculator/readme.md

-# Circle Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Circle Calculator Widget for WordPress

 Circle calculator finds missing characteristics of a circle.
 It includes a radius calculator, circumference calculator, diameter calculator, and circle area calculator.